ProgramAZ101/Free.99/README.md

 Any seasoned programmer will admit there's nothing special about some of these resources.

-What I've observed from developing this curriculum is to...
+What has been observed from developing this curriculum is to...

 >
 > If this is not for you